Exhibition model

 Wireless HDMI adapter

-To transfer the display content to a large monitor at the booth, a Raspberry Pi connects via WLAN to the radar module and accesses its web interface.
+To transfer the display content to a large monitor at the booth, a Raspberry PI connects via WLAN to the radar module and opens its web interface.

 Modular exhibition model

-The modular design of the model enables a freely scalable booth and space-saving transport.
+The model’s modular design enables a freely scalable booth and space-saving transport.

 Power supply

-All modules are connected to each other using IEC power extensions.
-The cables and connectors are hidden under the modules.
+All modules are connected by IEC power extension cords.
+The cables and connectors are hidden beneath the modules.

 Transport

-The bases of the modules are stackable.
-This allows transport of tables, bases and acrylic covers on a single Euro pallet.
+The module bases are stackable.
+This makes transport of tables, bases and acrylic domes possible on a single Euro pallet.

 Enclosure and electronics

-To enable efficient manufacturing of the enclosures, the construction of all modules of the exhibition model was designed identically.
-The illustration shows the cross-section of all modules in a consolidated representation.
+To enable efficient production of the housings, all modules of the exhibition model were designed identically.
+The illustration shows the cross-section of all modules in a combined representation.

 Technical implementation of the modules